 Here’s another orange vegetable to try out.
 Pumpkin, like carrots, is a good source of beta carotene and fiber.
 The fiber has many advantages and is highly relevant for keeping your pet’s digestive system moving as it should be.

 Cooked pumpkin, canned pumpkin, and pumpkin seeds are all good choices for both cats and dogs.
 If you’re looking at the canned option, make sure that you choose a product that is simply pureed pumpkin, rather than pumpkin pie filling.
 The extra ingredients in pumpkin pie filling aren’t a good choice for your pets.

-Green beans are completely safe for your pets.
-They're also more filling than some other vegetables and a useful source of nutrients.
+Green beans is one type of vegetable that’s safe for dogs and cats.
+They’re also more filling than some other vegetables and a useful source of nutrients.
 You can cook the beans yourself or purchase pre-prepared ones.

 If you’re buying cooked beans from a store, make sure that these don’t have added salt.
 Salt doesn’t have any advantages for your pets, so it’s best to skip it altogether.

 The low calorie content of green beans may make them especially relevant for cats.
 Cats don’t need much energy each day, so it’s easy to overfeed them.
 Foods like green beans are an easy way to increase your cat’s nutrient intake without contributing to their weight.